Careers as a TV meteorologist

 A career as a TV meteorologist can be very exciting with

 the rapid changes and challenges of weather forecasting.
 Factor in your lifestyle when deciding on choosing this as a career.
 As mentioned above, work hours can be a source of significant stress.
-If you really want to give TV weathercasting a go, it is advisable, to have two principal areas of study in college.
-This
+If you really want to give TV weathercasting a go, it is not a bad idea to add a second major or concentration of study in case you decide it is not the right field for you.
+Because there are now more schools offering meteorology as a field of study, there are fewer jobs than there are job seekers.
+This may make finding you dream job difficult.
+Have a back up plan in mind.

 Join in on our travel and weather discussions on our travel and weather message boards.